Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Introduction

 \section{Introduction}

 Since the early years of General Relativity, understanding the long-time behavior of the cosmological solutions of Einstein's equations has been a fundamental yet quite challenging task.
 Solutions with spatial symmetries, like the spatially homogeneous Bianchi models or the Gowdy $\mathbb{T}^{2}$-symmetric spacetimes, have been extensively studied over the decades and are reasonably well understood \cite{ringstrom2009cauchy}, \cite{gowdy1974vacuum}, \cite{ringstrom2009strong}.
-All these models are very valuable and provide explicit examples of future dynamics but fall short when the goal is to describe the full set of possible future behaviors.
-In this work, we revisit a program initiated by the second named author, aimed at constructing a new type of cosmological solution first posed by M. Anderson with a qualitative behavior that is pretty different from any other model known.
-As we will explain below, such a solution would provide strong support to some ideas developed by Fischer-Moncrief and Anderson relating fundamentally the topology of the Cauchy 3-hypersurfaces to the dynamics of the cosmological solutions \cite{fischer2000reduced}, \cite{fischer2001reduced}, \cite{anderson2001long}, \cite{anderson2004cheeger}.
-Motivated by certain considerations on the Thurston geometrization conjecture, Anderson posed in \cite{anderson2004cheeger} (see paper's bottom) the problem of finding a cosmological solution where coarsely speaking, two hyperbolic 3-manifolds with a cusp\footnote{A cusp is a 3-manifold $(-\infty,0]\times \mathbb{T}^{2}$ with a hyperbolic metric of the form $g_{H}=dx^{2}+e^{2x}g_T$, with $g_T$ flat $x-$independent on $\mathbb{T}^2$.
+While all these models are very valuable and provide explicit examples of future dynamics they fall short when the goal is to describe the full set of possible future behaviors.
+In this work, we revisit a program initiated by the second named author, aimed at constructing a new type of cosmological solution first posed by M. Anderson.
+This solution exhibits a qualitative behavior that differs significantly from any other known model.
+As we will explain, such a solution would provide strong support to some ideas developed by Fischer-Moncrief and Anderson relating fundamentally the topology of the Cauchy 3-hypersurfaces to the dynamics of the cosmological solutions \cite{fischer2000reduced}, \cite{fischer2001reduced}, \cite{anderson2001long}, \cite{anderson2004cheeger}.
+Motivated by certain considerations on the Thurston geometrization conjecture, Anderson posed in \cite{anderson2004cheeger} (see the end of the paper) the problem of finding a cosmological solution where coarsely speaking, two hyperbolic 3-manifolds with a cusp\footnote{A cusp is a 3-manifold $(-\infty,0]\times \mathbb{T}^{2}$ with a hyperbolic metric of the form $g_{H}=dx^{2}+e^{2x}g_T$, with $g_T$ flat $x-$independent on $\mathbb{T}^2$.
 Cusps are discussed later in the article.} separate from each other through a thin torus neck.
 In Anderson's picture, hypersurfaces $\Sigma_{k}$ of mean curvature $k\in (-\infty,0)$ evolve in the expanding direction $k\uparrow 0$, but the geometry at each time $k$ is scaled so that the mean curvature of $\Sigma_{k}$ is $-3$.
 Under this scaling, the two hyperbolic pieces with their corresponding cusp should emerge over time, separating from each other along an increasingly thin torus neck that develops asymptotically a $\mathbb{T}^{2}$-symmetry. \Cref{fig:posedin} schematizes that behavior.
-This spacetime would comprise a new and non-trivial example of a cosmological solution of the vacuum Einstein equations whose spatial geometry (at the mentioned scale) evolves towards the Thurston decomposition of its Cauchy hypersurface.
-Furthermore, for this solution, the Fischer-Moncrief's reduced volume would decay towards its topological lower bound given by $(-\sigma/6)^{3/2}$, where $\sigma$ is the Yamabe invariant of the $\Sigma$'s.
+This spacetime would comprise a new and non-trivial example of a cosmological solution of the vacuum Einstein equations, whose spatial geometry (at the mentioned scale) evolves towards the Thurston decomposition of its Cauchy hypersurface.
+Furthermore, for this solution, the Fischer-Moncrief's reduced volume $\nu(k):=(-k/3)^{3}Vol(\Sigma_{k})$, would decay towards its topological lower bound given by $(-\sigma/6)^{3/2}$, where $\sigma$ is the Yamabe invariant of the $\Sigma$'s, \cite{fischer2000reduced}, \cite{fischer2001reduced}.